 Before you consider picking up a hammer or a paintbrush to tackle even minor home renovations, ask yourself an important question: Do I want to dwell or sell?

 If the answer is that the home needs some "spiffing up" to make it more attractive to potential buyers, take it a step further and ask yourself a hard question about your talent and expertise.
-If you're uncertain about your ability, this may not be the time to spend time, energy and money to find out whether you can complete the job to professional standards.7 things to consider before you take on a DIY project:
+If you're uncertain about your ability, this may not be the right moment to spend time, energy and money to find out whether you can complete the job to professional standards.7 things to consider before you take on a DIY project:

 - How Much Value Will Be Added?